- Download our Moving to South Africa Guide (PDF)

 The South African work environment tends to be more relaxed and personable than expats may be used to, with the possible exception of some larger corporations and more established financial institutions.
 That said, a clear management hierarchy still exists, and showing respect for senior executives and colleagues is essential.
 In exchange, decisions are often made in a somewhat egalitarian manner.

 Dos and don'ts of business in South Africa

 Do schedule appointments a fair amount of time in advance and confirm the day before the meeting

 Do be punctual, even if expecting to wait

 Don't be afraid to join colleagues for an after-work event.
-This is rarely seen as an obligation but instead as a fun method of team-building.
+This is rarely seen as an obligation but instead as a fun way to get to know one another.

 Do dress conservatively when initially joining an office, cementing relationships with clients or associates, or attending an interview, even in casual offices

 ►See Working in South Africa for more on employment in the country